Mining Difficulty Adjustment

 - Dynamic Adjustment: Real-time difficulty adaptation based on network conditions

-- AI-Mining Optimization: Special considerations for AI-powered mining algorithms
+- Mining Optimization: Special considerations for GPU mining algorithms

 - Hash Rate Stability: Smooth difficulty transitions prevent mining pool disruption